chenjiang0819/Process-Scheduling/README.md

 # Process-Scheduling

 The program is called allocate and take the following command line arguments.
-The arguments can be passed in any order but you can assume that they will be passed exactly once.
+The arguments can be passed in any order but they will be passed exactly once.
 -f *filename* will specify the name of the file describing the processes.
 -p processors where processors is one of {1,2,N}, N ≤ 1024.
 -c an optional parameter.

 The *filename* contains the processes to be executed and has the following format.
 Each line of the file corresponds to a process.
 The first line refers to the first process that needs to be executed, and the last line refers to the last process to be executed.
-Each line consists of a space-separated tuple (time-arrived, process-id, execution-time, parallelisable).
-You can assume that the file will be sorted by time-arrived which is an integer in [0, 2]) indicating seconds; all process-ids will be distinct integers in the domain of [0, 2]) and the first process will always have time-arrived set to 0; execution-time will be an integer in [1, 2]) indicating seconds; parallelisable is either n or p.
-If it is p, then the corresponding process is parallelisable; if it is n, it is not.
-You can ignore n/p when -p is 1.
+Each line consists of a space-separated tuple (time-arrived, process-id, execution-time, parallelisable). program will assume that the file will be sorted by time-arrived which is an integer in [0, 2]) indicating seconds; all process-ids will be distinct integers in the domain of [0, 2]) and the first process will always have time-arrived set to 0; execution-time will be an integer in [1, 2]) indicating seconds; parallelisable is either n or p.
+If it is p, then the corresponding process is parallelisable; if it is n, it is not. program will ignore n/p when -p is 1.
 More than one process can arrive at the same time.

 Example: ./allocate -f processes.txt -p 1.
 Given processes.txt with the following information: